anoma/typhon/docs/fromTLAtoStateright.md

 The latter specify what it means for a variable do have the proper type.
 E.g., a certain variable has to be of function type between two (not necessarily constant) sets.

-One might be tempted to say that one could just use hash-sets as everything is sets.
+One might be tempted to say that one could just use hash-sets as everything is a set.
 However, then one still has to provide types for the elements of those…
 …and moreover,
 there are typically more natural choices than hash-sets;